-An important question to consider is the damping of the 1-D plasma waves.
+An important question to consider is the damping of the 1d plasma waves.
 Currently very little is known theoretically or experimentally about the damping mechanisms.
 In the absence of such knowledge, we model the damping as distributed resistance along the length of the tube, with resistance per unit length \mathcal{R} .
-This model of damping of 2-D plasmons we recently measured [3] was successful in describing our experimental results, using the dc resistance to estimate the ac damping coefficient.
+This model of damping of 2d plasmons we recently measured[3] was successful in describing our experimental results, using the dc resistance to estimate the ac damping coefficient.

 III.
+SPIN-CHARGE SEPARATION

-SPIN-CHARGE SEPARATION A carbon nanotube, because of its band structure, has two propagating channels [15].
+A carbon nanotube, because of its band structure, has two propagating channels[15].
 In addition, the electrons can be spin up or spin down.
 Hence, there are four channels in the Landauer-Büttiker formalism language.
-In this section we discuss an effective high-frequency circuit model which includes the contributions of all four channels, and makes the spin-charge separation (the hallmark of a Lüttinger liquid) clear and intuitive.
-The noninteracting ac circuit model (i.e., one neglecting the electrostatic capacitance) of a single-walled carbon nanotube is fairly straightforward: One simply has four quantum channels in parallel each with its own kinetic inductance and quantum capacitance per unit length.
+In this section we discuss an effective high-frequency circuit model which includes the contributions of all four channels, and makes the spincharge separation (the hallmark of a Luttinger liquid) clear and intuitive.

+The non-interacting ac circuit model (i.e., one neglecting the electrostatic capacitance) of a single-walled carbon nanotube is fairly straightforward: One simply has four quantum channels in parallel each with its own kinetic inductance and quantum capacitance per unit length.
 All of the above calculations would apply to that system, accept that there are four transmission lines in parallel.

 When one includes the effect of electrostatic capacitance, the four individual propagating modes all share the same capacitance to the ground plane, and hence become coupled.
-The equations of motion for the four coupled transmission lines can be diagonalized, and the eigenmodes become three spin waves and
+The equations of motion for the four coupled transmission lines can be diagonalized, and the eigenmodes become three spin waves and one charged (voltage) wave.
+In reference [11], we show that the circuit model of figure 1 is still valid as as an effective circuit model for the charged mode if the kinetic inductance and quantum capacitance (but not the electrostatic capacitance) are simply divided by four.

+Frequency

-Fig. 3.
-Predicted nanotube dynamical impedance for ohmic contact, for two different values of g.
-We assume $l = 100 \ \mu$ m, and $\mathcal{R} = 10 \ \Omega/\mu$ m.
+Fig. 4.
+Predicted nanotube dynamical impedance in overdamped case.
+We assume $l = 100 \ \mu m$, $\mathcal{R} = 1 \ k\Omega/\mu m$, and g = 0.25.